Up to 50% off sofas & mattresses — limited‑time deals.

 Shipping: Ships in 4 weeks; free shipping to 48 states

-Assembly: DIY modular; multiple boxes; larger build than loveseat
+Assembly: DIY modular; multiple boxes; larger build than the loveseat

 Pros & Cons

-• Cons: Assembly required; not deep-seat lounging; the build is more structured than plush.
+• Cons: Assembly required; not meant for extra-deep lounging; the sit stays more structured than plush.

 Home Reserve Standard Couch